davidgasquez/handbook/Idempotence.md

 # Idempotence

 [Idempotence](https://en.wikipedia.org/wiki/Idempotence) is the property of a process that when run 1 or more times, it only has the effect of being run once.
+An idempotent function is deterministic and repeatable.